Frederick Shaw (British Army officer): Family

-Shaw was born on 31 July 1861, the son of John Shaw of Normanton, Derbyshire.
+Frederick Charles Shaw was born on 31 July 1861, the son of John Shaw of Normanton, Derbyshire.

 He was educated at Repton School.
 He married Florence Edith Denton, daughter of Reverend Canon Denton of Ashby-de-la-Zouch.
 She died in 1918; they had one daughter.

-Military career
+Early military career

 Shaw was commissioned as a second lieutenant into a Militia unit, the 2nd West York, on 24 December 1879.

 After just over two years with this unit, he transferred over into the Sherwood Foresters, and the Regular Army, as a lieutenant on 28 January 1882.
-He saw service in the Anglo-Egyptian War later the same year, and was promoted to captain on 14 October 1889.
+He saw service in the Anglo-Egyptian War later the same year, and was promoted to captain on 14 August 1889.

+Towards the end of the 1890s he "took part in the expeditions to Malta and Crete".

-Promoted to major on 11 October 1899, he served during the Second Boer War as a brigade major, then as deputy assistant adjutant general (DAAG) and then as assistant adjutant general (AAG).
+Promoted to major on 11 October 1899, he served during the Second Boer War, which began later that same month, serving mainly as a staff officer.
+Initially, he was a brigade major, then a deputy assistant adjutant general (DAAG), and then an assistant adjutant general (AAG).
 He received the brevet rank of lieutenant colonel on 29 November 1900.

-Following the end of the war, he return to the United Kingdom in August 1902.
+Following the end of the war in May 1902, he return to the United Kingdom in August.
 Promoted to brevet colonel in August 1906 and to substantive lieutenant colonel in August 1907, he was made commanding officer (CO) of the 2nd Battalion, Sherwood Foresters.

-Promoted to substantive colonel in March 1911, he succeeded Colonel Aylmer Hunter-Weston as a general staff officer, grade 1 (GSO1) in India, before being promoted to the temporary rank of brigadier general in May 1913, when he took command of the 3rd Division's 9th Infantry Brigade.
+Promoted to substantive colonel in March 1911, he succeeded Colonel Aylmer Hunter-Weston as a general staff officer, grade 1 (GSO1) in India, His next assignment, which took him back to the United Kingdom, saw him promoted to the temporary rank of brigadier general in May 1913, when he took command of the 3rd Division's 9th Infantry Brigade.

+First World War

 King George V (centre, mounted) inspecting the 29th Division at Dunchurch, Warwickshire, prior to the division's departure for Gallipoli, 12 March 1915.
-The division's GOC, Major General F. C. Shaw, rides alongside the King at the right of the photo.
+The division's GOC, Major General Shaw, rides alongside the king at the right of the photo.